unmatched785/SimpleOrigin-Brave-Debloat/README.md

 # Simple Origin

-Simple Origin is a Windows PowerShell GUI for configuring **Brave managed policies** with:
+Simple Origin is a Windows PowerShell GUI for configuring **Brave managed policies**.

+It focuses on three things:

-- one-by-one feature toggles
+- one-by-one policy toggles
-- an **Origin** preset that aims to match **Brave Origin upgrade** as closely as policy control allows
-- DNS-over-HTTPS presets
-- JSON import/export
+- a built-in **Origin** preset for an Origin-upgrade-like setup
+- a built-in **Hardening** preset for a stricter privacy setup

 ## What it is

 Simple Origin is a **policy UI for regular Brave**.

-It is designed to get close to **Brave Origin upgrade mode**, not to reproduce the separate **Brave Origin standalone** build.
+It aims to get close to **Brave Origin upgrade-like behavior** through managed policies.
+It does **not** modify Brave binaries, and it does **not** reproduce the separate compiled-out standalone build.

-That means:

-- it can disable many Brave features through managed policies
-- it cannot compile features out of the Brave binary
-- it cannot become a true standalone Origin replacement without a separate Brave build

-## Included preset
+## Included presets

 ### Origin
-The **Origin** preset targets the currently documented Brave Origin **upgrade-like** feature set through policy control:
+The **Origin** preset is the closest preset to Brave Origin upgrade-like behavior.

-- Leo / AI Chat
-- News
-- Playlist
-- Rewards
-- Speedreader
-- P3A / daily usage ping / metrics reporting
+It focuses on Brave feature removal and telemetry reduction without bundling extra hardening choices that go beyond that scope.

+### Hardening
+The **Hardening** preset is stricter.

+It adds privacy-oriented controls such as:

+- Safe Browsing reporting off
+- URL data collection off
-- Talk
+- feedback surveys off
-- Tor
+- browser sign-in off
+- Global Privacy Control on
+- Do Not Track on
+- WebRTC non-proxied UDP restriction
-- VPN
+- QUIC off
-- Wallet
+- third-party cookies blocked
-- Wayback Machine
-- Web Discovery
+- Sync off

-It intentionally does **not** bundle unrelated hardening choices like QUIC disabling, third-party cookie blocking, password manager disabling, or DoH forcing, because those are not core Brave Origin behaviors.
+- extra Brave UI/bloat reduction

+Use **Origin** when you want the closest Origin-like preset.
+Use **Hardening** when you want a broader privacy-oriented preset.

 ## Scope recommendation

 **Recommended default: User (HKCU).**

 Use **User (HKCU) — Recommended** for most personal PCs.
 Use **Machine (HKLM)** only when you intentionally want system-wide Brave policy for all users on the device.

-## DNS presets included
+## DNS over HTTPS presets

+Included presets:

+- Manual
 - Cloudflare (1.1.1.1)
 - Cloudflare Security (1.1.1.2)
 - Cloudflare Family (1.1.1.3)